-We’ve all heard of Bigfoot sightings throughout the United States and seen the supposed pictures and video footage, but little did you know that we have a similar being roaming about the Balsam Mountains of Haywood County.
 One might say the Boojum is similar to the Abominable Snowman of the Himalayans or the Wampas Cat in the swamps of Eastern North Carolina.
-But Boojum is a unique creature of his own and Haywood County is his home.
-Though no one has actually gotten close enough to clearly describe him, its said he is around eight feet tall and mixture of both man and beast.
-He has thick, shaggy, gray hair and a human like face, but is by no means handsome.
-He is mostly seen from afar on rocky mountain cliffs or outcroppings when twilight falls and can sometimes be heard moaning deep in the woods near hiking trails.
-As previously mentioned, Boojum’s home is said to be in the Balsam Mountains, a range that adjoins the Blue Ridge Mountains in southwestern Haywood County.
+However, he is indeed a unique creature of his own, and Haywood County is his home.
+Though no one has gotten close enough to clearly describe him, it is said he stands at about eight feet tall and is a mixture of both man and beast.
+Thick, shaggy, gray hair covers his body with a human-like face never described as handsome.
+He is mostly seen from afar on rocky mountain cliffs or outcroppings when twilight falls.
+He can sometimes be heard moaning deep in the woods near hiking trails.
+Boojum’s home is tucked somewhere in the Balsam Mountains, a range that adjoins the Blue Ridge Mountains in southwestern Haywood County.
 Most folks recognize the Balsams by the notable peaks of Cold Mountain, Shining Rock, Richland Balsam, and Black Balsam Knob.
-While I don’t recommend going on a quest to find Boojum as he may be be quite frightening to stumble upon, he is apparently harmless unless threatened.
+It is not recommended to go on a quest to find Boojum as he may be quite frightening to stumble upon, though he is apparently harmless unless threatened.

-Boojum is best known by his two great loves: a fondness of pretty girls and his desire for the precious gemstones found throughout Western North Carolina such as rubies, amethysts, emeralds, and sapphires.
-It is said that in the early 1900’s, it was not uncommon for women bathing in secluded mountain streams to find they were being watched by Boojum from beneath the camouflage of mountain laurels or rhododendron bushes.
-The startled women would quickly grab their belongings and run away.
-This often conjured up an angry pack of men from the surrounding area to hunt the Boojum down, but never was he caught.
+Boojum is best known for his two great loves: a fondness of pretty girls and his desire for the precious gemstones found throughout Western North Carolina such as rubies, amethysts, emeralds, and sapphires.
+In the early 1900’s it was not uncommon for women to bathe in secluded mountain streams rather than spend money on a personal bath for their homes.
+There are many stories of women who would have a sensation that they were being watched while bathing.
+The Boojum would observe them from beneath the camouflage of mountain laurels or rhododendron bushes.
+If noticed, the startled women would quickly grab their belongings and scream as they run away.
+This often conjured up an angry pack of men from the surrounding area to hunt the Boojum down but never was he caught.
 He most surely retreated to one of his many hidden caves in the Balsams where he lived and hoarded his collection of gemstones.
-Though it is rare for anyone to find his caves, he has created a unique way of protecting his jewels by storing them at the bottom of stone jugs.
-He then fills the jugs with”pert’nin juice” or what is most commonly known as moonshine.
+Though it is rare for anyone to find his caves, he had created a unique way of protecting his jewels by storing them at the bottom of stone jugs.
+He filled the jugs with”pert’nin juice” or what is most commonly known as moonshine.
 Even if a gem seeker should happen to find one of his many jugs, no self-respecting mountaineer would dare waste this coveted liquid by pouring it on the ground.
 They would drink the contents until empty which would then be followed by a long, deep sleep.
 Boojum would return in the meantime and retrieve his gems, leaving the thief with nothing but a splitting headache when he awoke.

 The legend of Boojum is no doubt a mysterious piece of Haywood County folklore, but is it only a story?
 To this day, there are still tales of a tall shaggy creature roaming the Balsam Mountains so could it be that Annie and Boojum had children?
 We may never know, but next time you are deep in the woods of Haywood County and hear a screech you can’t quite describe or you feel an eerie sense when taking a dip in a local stream, you may just be in the presence of the Boojum.
 And remember, do not drink the pert’nin juice!